NyaaCat/RPGItems-wiki/en-us/power.md

 When you do left click, only 1 and 4 will be activated.
 The item firstly shoot a projectile and then play a particle, but in a single tick.

 Now if you want to cost 1 durability on each left click use, with 20 ticks cooldown and do not wish to show the duplicated cooldown message, you can add PowerDummy at first place, and set `cooldown:20 cooldownKey:left cooldownResult:ABORT cost:1 showCDWarning:false triggers:LEFT_CLICK`.
+You should also set PowerProjectile and PowerParticle's `cost` and `cooldown` to 0, indicating you do not need them and only using PowerDummy to control everything.

 RPGitem will first check PowerDummy, and if it's in cooldown then abort the whole execution process, which means projectile and particle powers will not be activated.
 If it's not cooling down and all conditions (if any) are met, cost 1 then continue with power execution (fire a projectile and play particle).

 Similarly, if you set `costResult` to `ABORT`, when the item durability less than its lower bound, the power execution will be aborted.